The Big Five Animals Tours Uganda

 Compared to black rhinos, white rhinos are more social and live in groups.
 Rhinos are one of the largest mammals in the world, only second to elephants.
 An adult, fully grown rhino can weigh up to 6,000 lbs.
 Rhinos are known for being short-sighted and also very short-tempered.
 However, if you do not tamper with it, it is peaceful.
 Man is the only natural predator of rhinos, and that is why they became extinct in Uganda.
 They were hunted down all the time for their horns.
 For that reason, they are known as endangered species and are protected by the Ziwa Rhino sanctuary.

 You may not ever find more than one leopard together because they are very solitary and shy.
 Unlike other cats, leopards have the ability to live in a wider range of habitats.
 They climb trees.
 They can also swim very well compared to lions.
-An adult male weighs up to 200 lbs. and can jump up to 10 feet straight up.
+An adult male weigh up to 200 lbs. and can jump up to 10 feet straight up.
 Leopards prefer thick bush and riverine.
 However, when they have a kill, they prefer to store it up in the trees to prevent lions or hyenas from coming near it.